finagolfin/swift-android-sdk/README.md

 --install-swift --install-libdispatch --install-foundation --install-xctest --install-destdir=/home/butta/swift/swift-android-aarch64-24-sdk -j9
 ```
-The first CMake directory is added to my path to have a more up-to-date CMake
+The first CMake directory is added to my `PATH` to have a more up-to-date CMake
 than the Ubuntu 20.04 package.
 The `--host-cc` and `--host-cxx` flags are not
-needed if you have a `clang` and `clang++` in your path already, but I don't and
+needed if you have a `clang` and `clang++` in your `PATH` already, but I don't
-they're unused for this build anyway but required by `build-script`.
-Substitute
+and they're unused for this build anyway but required by `build-script`.
-armv7 or x86_64 for aarch64 into this command to build for those architectures
+Substitute armv7 or x86_64 for aarch64 into this command to build for those
-instead.
+architectures instead.

 Finally, I had to modify the cross-compiled `libdispatch.so` to include
 `$ORIGIN` in its rpath: